Orthogonal-Research-Lab/reproducibility-4-everybody/making-content-contributions/README.md

 * when finished, save as an image file (.jpg format).

-* upload and push the image to the [Web Notes]() repository.
+* upload and push the image to the [Web Notes](https://github.com/Orthogonal-Research-Lab/reproducibility-4-everybody/tree/master/making-content-contributions/web-notes) repository.

-3) create a poster, workshop curriculum, or topical presentation.
+3) submit a poster, workshop curriculum, or topical presentation.

-* please join our [Slack community](http://reproducibilityws.slack.com) or make a pull request in the [New Content]() repository to submit your contribution.
+* please join our [Slack community](http://reproducibilityws.slack.com) or make a pull request in the [New Content](https://github.com/Orthogonal-Research-Lab/reproducibility-4-everybody/tree/master/making-content-contributions/new-content) repository to submit your contribution.